History of Providence, Rhode Island: Seat of government

-The seat of city government was located in the Market House from its incorporation as a city in 1832 until 1878.
+The city government was housed in the Market House from its incorporation as a city in 1832 until 1878.
 Market House is located in Market Square, which was the geographic and social center of the city.
 The city offices quickly outgrew this building, and the City Council resolved to create a permanent municipal building in 1845.
 The city spent the next 30 years searching for a suitable location, resulting in what one historian calls "Providence's Thirty Years War," as the council bickered over where to situate the new building.
 The city offices moved into the Providence City Hall in 1878.

 Jewelry industry

 During 19th and 20th centuries, the manufacturing of jewelry and costume jewelry emerged as a dominant local industry.
-Jewelry manufacturing began in the Providence in 1794.
-By 1880—less than a century later—Rhode Island's jewelry industry accounted for more than one quarter of the entire national jewelry production.
+Jewelry manufacturing began in Providence in 1794, and by 1880 Rhode Island's jewelry industry accounted for more than one quarter of the entire national jewelry production.
 By 1890, the city was home to 200 jewelry firms employing 7,000 workers.

-In the 1960s, jewelry trade magazines referred to Providence as “the jewelry capital of the world.”
+During the 1960s, jewelry trade magazines referred to Providence as "the jewelry capital of the world."
 The industry peaked in 1978 with 32,500 workers, then began a swift decline.
 By 1996, the number of jewelry workers shrank to 13,500.

-Over the following decades, the large jewelry factories that had once dominated the city's Jewelry District were closed or vacated.
+During the following decades, the large jewelry factories that had once dominated the city's Jewelry District were closed or vacated.
 Many of these buildings have since been renovated and repurposed for commercial, retail, residential, and educational use, mirroring the city's broader shift from a manufacturing to service economy.